DigitalPublishingToolkit/NN11/md/book.md

 that individuals are those best placed to know what is good for them.
 It has by now become obvious that societies that choose to organize their government along these lines have witnessed economic growth far in excess of those that pursued a different route.
-The former type of societies have in particular fostered the emergence of the individual human being as the basic unit of the social contract and endowed her with a new degree of acceptance, freedom, and protection.
+These societies have in particular fostered the emergence of the individual human being as the basic unit of the social contract and endowed her with a new degree of acceptance, freedom and protection.
 The intrinsic superiority of democracy over an oligarchic system, let alone a dictatorship, was nonetheless far from obvious in the beginning.
 It required the development of a complex architecture of representation and